SimonEhleringer/time-tracker-react-client/README.md

 ## Introduction

 Thank you for sending me this remote assignment.
 I had a lot of fun working on it.
+I needed about 7 hours to complete the task (30 minutes break).

+I'm really satisfied with the backend.
+In my opinion the code is clean and well structured.

+In the frontend there are some improvements that could be done.
+I'm not satisfied with the time tracker, because I think the code could be cleaner.

 ## Setup